Pre-Professional Certificate

 Courses

-This course is designed for students interested in health care professions and provides them with a practical knowledge of the structure of the human nervous system.
+This neuroanatomy course builds the foundation required for students to learn neuroanatomy through didactic lectures, small group learning activities, and laboratory sessions.
 The course will look at the components of the nervous system and their integration into a functional system.
-The course is didactic with images, models and interactive sessions.
+Application of neuroanatomy concepts will be gained through hands-on laboratory sessions, drawing activities, and clinical cases.
 Open for Cross Enrollment on Space Available Basis.

 CSAT 5045.
 Pre-Medical Biochemistry.
 2.5 Credit Hours.